Geisson19/Brute-Force-Blockchain-Attack/README.md

 # Blockchain brute force aproach using Java Security Libraries

-Use of 7-space string creation methods to concatenate them with an initial text to later obtain a number of numbers equivalent to a blockchain transaction.
+Use of 7-space string creation methods to concatenate them with an initial text to later obtain a number of zeros equivalent to a blockchain transaction.
 That using Java Security libraries

 ## Members: